 In this paper, we present an approach which supports users in the accomplishment of recurring tasks in the Web.
-The central idea is to allow users to define solution templates, which are complex decentralized workflows with Web processes as its components, and remember the solution templates as "intelligent" bookmarks in the Web browser.
-Furthermore, a user will be able to select the bookmark appropriate for a concrete instantiation of a problem, which triggers the execution of the complex workflow underlying the solution template.
-In order to be able to do composition and execution of solution templates, descriptions of Web processes must be available.
-In Section II-A and Section II-B we give overviews of our Web process description formalism as well as our semiautomatic technique for obtaining descriptions of the processes implicit in the flow of Web pages.
-Furthermore, composition of solution templates relies on retrieval of appropriate Web process descriptions from a repository of Web process descriptions, which we introduce in Section II-C. Having all the preliminaries introduced, we develop in Section III an automatic technique for supporting users in the task of defining the solution templates.
+The central idea is to allow users to define solution templates as complex decentralized workflow with many Web processes and store them as "intelligent" bookmarks.
+For every concrete instantiation of a problem appropriate bookmark can be selected triggering the execution of the complex underlying workflow.
+For defining such Web processes, we need a process description language, which we briefly introduce in Section II-A. In order to be able to define the solution templates declaratively, the descriptions of many Web processes should be available.
+In Section II-B we give an overview of our semi-automatic techniques for obtaining descriptions of the processes implicit in the flow of Web pages.
+In order to be able to search and rank the process descriptions in a large pool of process descriptions, there is a need for appropriate search and ranking mechanisms.
+We introduce them in Section II-C and Section II-D respectively.
+Having all the preliminaries introduced, we develop in Section III an automatic technique for supporting users in the task of defining the solution templates.
 In Section IV we present the overall architecture of our system with implementation details of our Web browser based graphical solution template synthesis and execution prototype.
 We conclude in Section VI after discussing related work in Section V.